ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 Job VIRGROUP contains an example of defining the the CICS resources which are correspond to the relays and virtual printers used by VIRTEL Web Access.
 This job is provided as an example, and may need to be modified prior to execution.

-.. _#_V457IG_bookmark02:

-Applying VWA User Interface Update
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Under certain circumstances it may be necessary to apply maintenance in the form of User Interface Updates.
-These may be distributed either by e-mail, or available on Syspertec FTP Server.
-An update is available as a ZIP file containing the cumulative days update the version.
-The file is represented in the form VirtelxxxUpdtnnnnn.zip where xxx is the version of Virtel to which it relates and nnnn the reference of the update itself.
-Once unzipped, the file content is in the form of a tree where each folder contains one or more files grouped by category, the root contains a file named updtnnnn.txt which summarized the history of changes and any special instructions to operate.
-Generally, the file still contains a sub directory named " W2H " whose content must be reloaded into the W2H-DIR using one of the methods described in section "Web Enitity Management" in the "Virtel Administration Guide".

 Executing VIRTEL In A z/VSE Environment
 ----------------------------------------